Archimedes Patti: Indochina and Vietnam

+In the fall of 1945, French colonial forces had returned to Indochina on U.S.-manned Liberty ships.

 Patti left Hanoi in late September 1945 after French allegations that the Americans had been fomenting a revolution.

 Later life and death

 Patti retired from the military in 1957.
-For 13 years, he was a crisis management specialist in the Office of Emergency Planning in Washington, DC.
+For 13 years, he was a crisis management specialist in the Office of Emergency Planning in Washington, D.C..

 In 1981, Patti stated that Julia Child, who had worked at the OSS in 1945, had allegedly submitted his position papers on Vietnam to appropriate authorities, but the way in which he had found them upon his retirement was exactly as she had sent them, and they had never been opened or read:

-In retirement, he wrote a book and several articles on Vietnam.
-In 1980, he wrote "Why Vietnam?: Prelude to America's Albatross," which describes his relationship with the communist guerrilla leader Ho Chi Minh during the mid-1940s.
+In retirement, he wrote several articles and completed his book on Vietnam.
+In 1980, he finally published his book Why Vietnam?
+Prelude to America's Albatross, which described his OSS-assigned activities with Ho Chi Minh, the communist and nationalist Viet Minh leader in 1946.
+His book grew out of his much-shorter 1946 memoir, which was completed in the 1950s, but on which the Department of the Army had put an injunction to prevent its publication due to the anticommunist fervor of the McCarthy era, and out of concern for perceived adverse criticism of US foreign policy by military members.

 He died on April 23, 1998, at the age of 84, and is buried at Arlington National Cemetery.